Comparing Class I, II, and III Biosafety Cabinets: Choosing the Right Type

 What are Class II Biosafety Cabinets

 Class II biosafety cabinets are the most commonly used type in microbiological and biomedical labs.
-They provide protection for personnel, the environment, and the product.
+Unlike Class I units, they are designed to solve the ultimate laboratory dilemma: protecting the operator, the environment, AND the sample all at once.
 Air is drawn into the front grille (personnel protection), while downward HEPA-filtered laminar airflow protects the materials inside the cabinet.

 Class II B2 Biological Safety Cabinet